Effects T. gondii On Behavior and Psychiatric Symptoms

 Another approach to this question is to do a follow-up examination of individuals who are thought to have been infected by T. gondii during outbreaks of water-borne infection.
 Examples of such outbreaks include a 1979 outbreak among 39 U.S. military personnel67 and a 1995 outbreak among an estimated 2,900–7,700 people in Victoria, Canada.68 To date, such follow-up studies have not been done.

 The effects of different strains of T. gondii

-The question remains “whether or not different strains of T. gondii are responsible for different disease manifestations in humans”.76 Research on ocular toxoplasmosis suggests that this may indeed be the case.77 For another review of this issue see Rico-Torres.78
+The question remains “whether or not different strains of T. gondii are responsible for different disease manifestations in humans”.76 Two reviews of studies on this question both concluded that in humans different strains do indeed exhibit different virulence and cause different manifestations 86,87 For another review of this issue see Rico-Torres.78

 - Holliman RE.
 Toxoplasmosis, behaviour and personality.
 J Infect.
 1997;35:105–110.